ranjeet-h/frontend-interview-preparation/02-javascript-theory-concepts.md

 **JS Code -> Parser -> AST -> Interpreter -> (Profiler finds hot spots) -> Optimizing Compiler -> Optimized Machine Code**

 This combination of an interpreter (for fast startup) and a compiler (for optimizing frequently run code) is why this process is called **Just-In-Time (JIT) compilation**.
 It gives JavaScript performance that can rival more traditional compiled languages in many scenarios.

+---

+#### 70. Web Vitals

+Web Vitals are a set of metrics introduced by Google to measure the real-world user experience of web pages, focusing on performance and usability.
+They are critical for modern web development and are often discussed in interviews for front-end and full-stack roles.

+*   **What are Core Web Vitals?
+Name and briefly describe each.**
+    *   **Largest Contentful Paint (LCP):** Measures loading performance.
+It marks the point when the main content of the page is visible to the user.
+Good LCP is under 2.5 seconds.
+    *   **First Input Delay (FID):** Measures interactivity.
+It tracks the time from when a user first interacts with a page to the time when the browser is able to respond.
+Good FID is under 100ms.
+    *   **Cumulative Layout Shift (CLS):** Measures visual stability.
+It quantifies how much the page layout shifts unexpectedly.
+Good CLS is less than 0.1.

+*   **Why do Web Vitals matter for web applications?**
+    *   They directly impact user experience, SEO rankings, and conversion rates.
+Poor Web Vitals can lead to higher bounce rates and lower engagement.

+*   **How can you measure Web Vitals in a project?**
+    *   Use tools like Google Lighthouse, Chrome DevTools, PageSpeed Insights, or the Web Vitals JavaScript library.
+You can also monitor them in production using analytics tools or custom scripts.

+*   **What are some ways to improve LCP, FID, and CLS?**
+    *   **LCP:** Optimize images, use efficient server-side rendering, reduce render-blocking resources.
+    *   **FID:** Minimize JavaScript execution time, break up long tasks, use web workers.
+    *   **CLS:** Always include size attributes for images and videos, avoid inserting content above existing content, use CSS to reserve space.

+*   **How do Web Vitals relate to JavaScript performance?**
+    *   Heavy JavaScript can delay interactivity (worsening FID) and cause layout shifts (worsening CLS).
+Optimizing JS bundles, deferring non-critical scripts, and using code-splitting can help.

+---

+#### 71. JavaScript Polyfills

+A polyfill is code (usually JavaScript) that implements a feature on web browsers that do not natively support it.
+Polyfills are essential for ensuring compatibility across different browsers and environments.

+*   **What is a polyfill?
+Why are polyfills important?**
+    *   A polyfill is a piece of code that provides modern functionality on older browsers that do not natively support it.
+They allow developers to use new features without breaking support for users on legacy browsers.

+*   **Give an example of a common JavaScript polyfill.**
+    *   `Array.prototype.includes` is not supported in IE11.
+A polyfill can be added so that this method works in all browsers.
+    ```javascript
+    if (!Array.prototype.includes) {
+      Array.prototype.includes = function(searchElement, fromIndex) {
+        return this.indexOf(searchElement, fromIndex) !== -1;
+      };
+    }
+    ```

+*   **How do you decide when to use a polyfill versus a transpiler (like Babel)?**
+    *   Use a polyfill for features that require new global objects or prototype methods (e.g., `Promise`, `fetch`, `Array.prototype.flat`).
+Use a transpiler for new syntax (e.g., arrow functions, classes) that can be rewritten to older syntax.

+*   **How can you include polyfills in a modern web project?**
+    *   Use core-js, polyfill.io, or include specific polyfill scripts in your HTML.
+Many build tools (like Babel) can automatically inject required polyfills based on your target browsers.

+*   **What are the risks of using polyfills?**
+    *   Polyfills can increase bundle size and may not perfectly match native implementations.
+They can also introduce performance overhead or edge-case bugs if not carefully tested.